Raphael Saadiq: Early life

 Saadiq was born in Oakland, California, and was the second-youngest of 14 siblings.
 He attended Castlemont High School.
+He has had four siblings die at early ages.
 Saadiq states that he does not want his music to be reflective of the tragedies he experienced, saying that "And through all of that I was makin' records, but it wasn't comin' out in the music.
 I did it to kinda show people you can have some real tough things happen in your life, but you don't have to wear it on your sleeve."

 He has been playing the bass guitar since the age of six, and first began singing at age nine in a local gospel group.
 At the age of 12, he joined a group called "The Gospel Humminbirds".
 In 1984, shortly before his 18th birthday, Saadiq heard about tryouts in San Francisco for Sheila E.'s backing band on Prince's Parade Tour.
 At the audition, he chose the name "Raphael", and had difficulty remembering to respond to the name when he heard that he got the part to play bass in the band.
 He says of the experience, "Next thing I was in Tokyo, in a stadium, singin' Erotic City.
 We were in huge venues with the biggest sound systems in the world; all these roadies throwin' me basses, and a bunch of models hangin' round Prince to party.
 For almost two years.
 That was my university."

 Career

-1987–1999: Tony!
+1986–1999: Tony!
 Toni!
 Toné! and The Ummah

 After returning to Oakland from touring with Prince, Saadiq began his professional career as the lead vocalist and bassist in the rhythm and blues and dance trio Tony!
 Toni!
 Toné!
 He used the name Raphael Wiggins while in Tony!
 Toni!
 Toné!, along with his brother Dwayne Wiggins, and his cousin Timothy Christian.
 In the mid-1990s, he adopted the last name Saadiq, which means "man of his word" in Arabic.
 His change of surname led many to speculate that he had converted to Islam at that point; in reality, Saadiq is not a Muslim, but rather just liked the way "Saadiq" sounded and changed his last name simply to distinguish himself from and avoid potential confusion with his brother, Dwayne Wiggins.
-As he confirmed by telling noted R&B writer Pete Lewis of the award-winning 'Blues & Soul' in May 2009, "I just wanted to have my own identity!"
+As he confirmed by telling noted R&B writer Pete Lewis of Blues & Soul magazine in May 2009: "I just wanted to have my own identity!"

 In 1995, Saadiq had his biggest solo hit to date, when "Ask of You", featured on the Higher Learning Soundtrack peaked at #19 on the Billboard Hot 100 and #2 on the R&B chart.
 In 1995, Saadiq produced and performed on Otis & Shug's debut album, We Can Do Whatever.

 Tony!
 Toni!
 Toné! would become major R&B superstars throughout the late 1980s and 1990s.
 However, after the 1996 album entitled House of Music failed to duplicate the group's previous success, Tony!
 Toni!
 Toné! went their separate ways in 1997.